LuciaBOURQUE/Sportsee-application/LISEZMOI.md

 ## Start project

+1. BACKEND

-1. Backend: For this project you will need to launch the micro Api, to follow the procedure please follow the steps in this **[link](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)**
+   - For this project you will need to launch the micro Api, to follow the procedure please follow the steps in this **[link](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)**
+   - Open a new terminal on this file, then run the command **`yarn dev`** to run the micro API, it will open on http://localhost:5000

+2. FRONTEND
-1. Clone this repository with this command: git clone https://github.com/LuciaBOURQUE/Sportsee.git
+   - Clone this repository with this command : **`git clone https://github.com/LuciaBOURQUE/Sportsee.git`**
-1. Install the dependencies with npm npm install or with yarn yarn install
-1. Frontend: open a new terminal, then run the yarn start command will allow you to run the application on http://localhost:3001
+   - Open a new terminal on this file, then run the command **`yarn start`** it will allow you to run the application on http://localhost:3000

 ## Author